Building safer cultures where people feel respected, can speak up, are more creative, and more engaged.

 Building Cultures Where People Feel Safe

 At their core people crave safety.
-Building off of his powerful story having experienced sexual harassment and years of research and compliance experience, Tim uses this keynote to cut through obstacles and focus on what matters: Creating a culture where people feel Emotionally Safe.
+Building off of his powerful story having experienced sexual harassment and years of research and compliance experience, I use this keynote to cut through obstacles and focus on what matters: Creating a culture where people feel safe.
 Cultures where people can bring their best selves, create openly, and speak up without fear of reprisal.

 This program is perfect for leaders and teams...